Veronika Weithaler

 Appropriate images were important for clarity in description.
 We used available anatomical phantoms where possible and were also lucky to get help from companies who provided us free access to their proprietary images.

-There was a 20% increase in monthly visitors and a 52% increase in subscriptions from German clients.
+20% increase in monthly visitors and a

-User types, and engagement from various regions.
+User types, and engagement from various regions